MaurizioB/NoLaE/README.md

 clear the mapping by choosing "Clear".
 If you press again "Start/Stop" the mapping will begin from the next not mapped controller.

+If the controller has inverted values or a limited range (because it has been configured so using the Novation editor), you may change it using the set range menu item for that controller.

 It is possible to change the current template by selecting it from the NoLaE buttons in the upper right corner, or using the normal template switching function on the LC.